 Another fantastic feature of track lighting is the ability to place several lights on a single track.
 This enables you to emphasize the portions of the space that you wish to illuminate while keeping other areas darkened if necessary.

-On the other hand, track lighting contributes less to a room’s general aesthetic than most of the other options on this list.
-There are many diverse kinds, but because they are usually near to the ceiling, and they are often utilized for lighting.
+On the other hand, track lights contributes less to a room’s general aesthetic than most of the other options on this list.
+There are many diverse kinds, they are usually mounted close.
+If you are searching for something more dramatic, these light fixtures might not be ideal.

 Cable Lighting

 Furthermore, this light could offer a new appearance to a space due to its interesting wire arrangement.
-They can also be put from wall to wall instead of from ceiling to wall.
+They can also be put from wall to wall instead of ceiling to wall.

 Their versatility in installation and fascinating appearance can contribute to the style of a wide range of preferences and interests.